zettawatt/colony/README.md

 The icon in the top right will select the theme.
 By default this is set to 'Auto' which will attempt to follow the system theme.
 However, depending on the OS, this is very error prone due to limitations of the underlying GUI toolkit.
 Clicking on this icon will cycle the color theme between Light, Dark, and Auto.

 #### Searching for and downloading content
 After entering your password, the search tab will open by default.
-If you hit enter without typing anything in or if you hit 'Browse', it will pull up available files on the network.
+If you hit enter without typing anything in or if you click the 'Browse' button, it will pull up available files on the network.
 Typing some text in the search bar will search the metadata for any objects that match your query, similar to your standard search engine on the WWW.

 <p align="center">
  <img align="center" src="https://raw.githubusercontent.com/zettawatt/colony/main/screenshots/search_screen.gif" height="480" />
 </p>

 To display more information about an object, click on the description or name.
-This will pull up a dialog displaying all metadata.
-If the size field is filled out, it is almost certainly a file you can download.
-There 'Unknown' types are typically one of 2 things:
+This will pull up a dialog displaying all metadata with an option to download the file.
+Clicking on the address will copy it to the clipboard.
+There are 3 types of objects:

+- **files** - these have a down arrow icon on the far left of the row.
+Clicking on the arrow icon will automatically start downloading the file.
-- **pods** - these are either your pods or pods that the search mechanism encountered.
-These can be ignored, but you can use the info icon to get their address.
+- **pods** - there will be no icon on the far left of the row for these.
+They are either your pods or pods that the search mechanism encountered.
+These can be ignored for now (functionality planned!).
-- **dweb sites** - clicking on the download link for a dweb site will automatically open the page in a web browser.
+- **dweb sites** - these will have a globe icon on the far left of the row.
+Clicking on the download link for a dweb site will automatically open the page in a web browser.
 These are web applications and sites that are hosted entirely on Autonomi.
 Very cool stuff.
 Be on the lookout for more of these as they come online!

 <p align="center">
  <img align="center" src="https://raw.githubusercontent.com/zettawatt/colony/main/screenshots/status_page.gif" height="480" />
 </p>

-Downloads can take some time depending on your network connection.
+Downloads can take some time depending on your network connection and file size.

 #### Transfer Status Screen
 The status tab shows the upload and download progress.
 While a file is being uploaded or downloaded, a spinner will show on the left side.
 On completion it will display a green checkmark while on fail, it will show a red 'X' icon.

+**NOTE**: the v1.1.5 release of Colony and older does not show upload status in the status screen.
+It will run in the background and display a toast when complete.
+This issue is being fixed.
+After uploading files the status screen may lock up and no longer update.
+Downloads and uploads will still work properly.
+This issue is fixed in the main branch, but the release has not yet been made due to inadequate testing.

 #### Wallet management
 In the wallet tab, you can add, rename, remove, and switch wallets.
 The active wallet is what is used to pay for uploads to Autonomi and also as the key for dweb sites that you may interact with.